dbosk/ladok3/README.md

 Purpose: Use the data in a Canvas course room together with the data from Ladok3 to create a spreadsheet of students in the course and include their Canvas user_id, name, Ladok3 Uid, program_code, program name, etc.

+Note that the course_id can be given as a numeric value or a string which will be matched against the courses in the user's dashboard cards.
+It will first match against course codes, then short name, then original names.

 Input:
 ```